Mirena

 - Weight gain

 Some side effects can be serious.
-If you experience any signs of an allergic reaction or any of the symptoms listed in the serious side effects section, contact your care provider immediately.
+If you experience any signs of an allergic reaction, contact your care provider immediately.

 Managing Side Effects of Mirena

-Over-the-counter pain medicines like ibuprofen, naproxen or aspirin can usually help with IUD cramps.
-Additionally, period products such as panty liners or pads may help reduce the incidence of bleeding seeping into your clothes.
+Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen, naproxen or aspirin can usually help with IUD cramps.
+Additionally, period products such as panty liners or pads may help reduce the incidence of blood seeping into your clothes.

 If you have cramping or bleeding that doesn’t improve within a few months, talk with your doctor, as they may need to check the placement of your IUD.